RISC-KC/basic_rv32s/guidelines/development_log.md

 I tried Synthesis with flatten set to none, full, rebuilt; performance was better with rebuilt or full, and none maintained hierarchy so debugging was easier.
 As a bonus, in PSFS, rebuilt/full showed lots of x and z values; with none, those mostly disappeared and it ran more smoothly.
 In PSFS I confirmed behavior matched intent, but in PSTS values still get flooded with X from a specific point, suggesting a timing issue.
 I’ll now analyze and begin the full Timing Closure work.
-Even so, moving to actual implemented design stretches timing to 20 ns…
+Even so, moving to actual implemented design stretches timing to 20 ns...

-Why so slow… Well, for a first build, making it function matters more than perfection.
+Why so slow...
+Well, for a first build, making it function matters more than perfection.
-Dhrystone benchmark, Doom… display and I/O implementation…
+Dhrystone benchmark, Doom... display and I/O implementation...
 A mountain of tasks.
-Can I really do all this within this month…
+Can I really do all this within this month...
 No—there’s only doing it.
 Let’s do this well.

 ### [2025.06.09.]